surniaulula/wpsso/readme.txt

 * *New Features*
 	* Added support for the WooCommerce Show Single Variations plugin (Premium version).
+	* Added support for a WooCommerce "Volume" (in milliliters) product attribute (Premium version).
 * *Improvements*
 	* Added a fallback to the default attribute value when a WooCommerce variation attribute is empty (Premium version).
 	* WooCommerce attributes used for variations (ie. multiple values for a select option) are now excluded from the Facebook / Open Graph meta tags (Premium version).